axcosta/example-mapping-plantuml-library/README.md

 ## Getting Started

-To get started, include the `ExampleMappingCommon.puml` file from the `dist` directory in each `.puml` file or PlantUML diagram.
+To get started, include the `ExampleMappingCommon.puml` file from the directory in each `.puml` file or PlantUML diagram.
 This can be referenced by a URL directly to this repository, or by including the file locally.

 ### Using this repository